Mind the trap! Antipatterns, a common type of problem in technical writing

 Frozen Caveman

-The manager or the team is unwilling to learn new ideas and techniques.
+The manager, the team or both are unwilling to learn new ideas and techniques.
 They are comfortable with the status quo, are afraid of change or have a reasonably well-running cash cow and therefore no pressure to change.
+As a long-term result, the department becomes inefficient.

 The Last 10% Trap